abdulwaheed76/practices/README.md

 #### Timelines
 Once sprints and/or ticket estimats and plans are created and agreed upon, if there are delays in timeline without a reasonalbe cause, then the delay is the responsibility of the developer.
 (S)he should cover up the missed deadlines by any means possible to ensure reasonable efficiency.

+It is the professional responsibility of the candidate, at any level, to provide reasonable estimates and accomplish the tasks in that reasonable timeframe.
+In cases of otherwise, in absence of justified reasons, it is a negative mark on the repute of the candidate.

 ## Project management tool
 #### Task / issue types